Skip to footer content

 PYTHON

-The HTML file containing the layout and data for your report is defined by this code.
-Next, it makes use of the RenderHtmlFileAsPdf function, passing it to the file path as input.
-The following procedures for storing the PDF file are the same as in the prior illustration.
+This code specifies the HTML file containing the layout and data for your report.
+Next, the RenderHtmlFileAsPdf function is called, passing in the file path.
+The subsequent steps for saving the PDF are identical to those in the previous example.

 Generating a PDF Report from a URL

-With IronPDF, you may generate PDF reports using content that has been obtained from websites.
+With IronPDF, you may generate PDF reports using content sourced from websites.
 Here's how to make this happen:

 from ironpdf import ChromePdfRenderer